MicrosoftDocs/sdk-api/sdk-api-src/content/shobjidl/nf-shobjidl-iaccessibilitydockingservicecallback-undocked.md

 ## -description

-Called when the accessibility window has been undocked, giving the app the chance to redock.
+Undocks the accessibility window so that it will not be automatically moved to its previous location.

 ## -parameters